Iran's Zarif says 'B-Team' wants war, not diplomacy, with Tehran

-(Reuters) - Iran’s Foreign Minister Mohammad Javad Zarif, in a tweet after U.S. imposed new sanctions on Tehran, said hawkish politicians close to U.S. President Donald Trump were thirsty for war rather than diplomacy.
+(Reuters) - Iran’s Foreign Minister Mohammad Javad Zarif, in a tweet after U.S. imposed new sanctions on Tehran, said on Monday hawkish politicians close to U.S. President Donald Trump were thirsty for war rather than diplomacy.

+Trump targeted Iran’s top authority Supreme Leader Ayatollah Ali Khamenei and other senior Iranian officials with new U.S. sanctions on Monday, looking for a fresh blow to Iran’s economy after Tehran’s downing of an unmanned American drone last week.

+U.S. Treasury Secretary Steve Mnuchin said Zarif will be placed under sanctions this week.

 “@realDonaldTrump is 100% right that the US military has no business in the Persian Gulf.
 Removal of its forces is fully in line with interests of US and the world.
 But it’s now clear that the #B_Team is not concerned with US interests—they despise diplomacy, and thirst for war,” he tweeted.